 - Evaluate your property's readiness and prepare flood protection measures, if needed, such as sandbags to use at door thresholds and garage doors.

 - Review your flood insurance policy to understand your coverage.

 During a King Tide event:

-Do not drive through flooded areas.
-Turn around and find an alternate safe route to minimize damage to your vehicle and surrounding property.
+- Do not drive through flooded areas.
+Turn around and find an alternate route to stay safe and minimize damage to your vehicle and surrounding property.

 - If you must drive through tidal floodwater, rinse the undercarriage of your vehicle to remove any saltwater and minimize corrosive damage.

 - If you experience flooding on your street, make sure storm drains are not blocked and remove waste collection carts as quickly as possible after they are emptied, or wait until your next scheduled collection day to put them out.